system76/docs/_articles/extra-drive.md

 ### (Optionally) Format The Drive

 If this is a new drive, and it is not formatted, it will need to be formatted before use.
-If the drive has formatting from the manufacturer, it is usually best to format it to the Ubuntu standard format (ext4).
+If the drive has formatting from the manufacturer, it is usually best to format it to the standard format (ext4).
 First, delete the existing partition by clicking the minus button.
-Then click the plus icon, change the type to (Ext4), give your drive a name, such as *Extra Drive*, and click **Create**.
+Then click the plus icon, change the type to *(Ext4)*, give your drive a name, such as *Extra Drive*, and click **Create**.

 ### Open Extra Drive Mount Options

-Press the <kbd><span class="fl-ubuntu"></span></kbd> key and then type in <u>Disks</u> and press <kbd>Enter</kbd>.
+Press the Super key <kbd><span class="fl-ubuntu"></span></kbd> and then type in <u>Disks</u> and press <kbd>Enter</kbd>.
 Click on the Extra Drive Partition under "Volumes", then click on the Gear icon <i class="fa fa-cog"></i> to open the options menu for the Volume.
 Then click on **Edit Mount Options**.

 ![Volume Options Menu](/images/extra-drive/Step2.png)